-3. Irregular Period
+3. Irregular Periods

-What if you Have Abnormal Period?
+What If You Have an Abnormal Period?

 Medication for Menstrual Cramping

-- Avoid unprotected intercourse with your partner
+- Avoid unprotected intercourse with your partner.

-- Ensure regular check-ups and follow up care with your doctor
+- Ensure regular check-ups and follow-up care with your doctor.

-- Avoid lifting of heavy objects
+- Avoid lifting of heavy objects.

-When to Call your Doctor?
+When to Call Your Doctor?

 It is normal to experience some deviations while menstruating after an abortion.
 Nevertheless, in case of any doubt, it is always advisable to consult a doctor for necessary guidance and timely treatment.
 Not worrying unnecessarily and remaining stress-free along with taking good rest and eating healthy will go a long way in helping your body to recover from the trauma of abortion.